Outreach and Public Engagement

 Some children are fascinated by space at a very young age.
 However, many parents don’t feel competent to support them adequately and answer their thousands of questions.
 The Planet-Club invites children from 2nd to 4th grade to pursue space-themed activities from tinkering to observation and learn about opportunities and limits of using models to understand the world.
 Contents are based on existing space missions, the technologies involved and the data gathered.

-Join a club
+Join a club - for a long term experience!

 The Galaxy-Club